medyan-dev/MEDYANSimRunner.jl/README.md

 Manage long running restartable MEDYAN.jl simulations.

-Simulations run using code stored in an `input` directory and write outputs to an `output` directory.
+Simulations run using julia code in a `main.jl` script and write outputs to an `output` directory.

+Inspired by how build scripts work in https://github.com/JuliaPackaging/BinaryBuilder.jl

 ## Installation
 First install and run Julia https://julialang.org/downloads/